BioBoost/course_programming_from_base_to_ace/docs/introduction/05_processing_data/README.md

 ## Operator Precedence

 While the precedence (order) in which mathematical operations are performed is defined in C#, most programmers do not know all of them by heart.
-It is much more clear and simpler to use round brackets `()` to enforce the precedence of calculations.
+It is much more clear and simpler to use parentheses `()` to enforce the precedence of calculations.

 Consider the following code example: